AI

 Everyone thinks open source AI models are free.

 They’re not.
 They just move your costs from the vendor invoice to your ops team.
-I’ve seen companies spend months building what they thought would be a budget-friendly AI implementation, only to discover they’ve created an expensive engineering project that needs constant feeding.
+Companies routinely spend months building what they think will be a budget-friendly AI implementation, only to realize they’ve created an expensive engineering project that needs constant feeding.

-The open source vs proprietary llm debate isn’t about licensing costs.
+The open source vs proprietary LLM debate isn’t really about licensing costs.
 It’s about whether you want to pay for AI capability or pay to build AI infrastructure.
+Those are very different things.

 The operations tax nobody mentions

-Here’s what happened to a company I know.
-They picked Llama 2 because it was “free” compared to GPT-3.5 Turbo.
+A company I know picked Llama 2 because it was “free” compared to GPT-3.5 Turbo.
 Their actual costs ended up 50% to 100% higher.
-They are not alone.
-84% of enterprises report AI costs eroding gross margins by more than 6%, and a big chunk of that erosion comes from underestimating operational overhead.
+They’re not alone.
+84% of enterprises report AI costs eroding their gross margins, and a big chunk of that erosion comes from underestimating operational overhead.

 Why?
 Infrastructure.

-Running production AI on open source means you are buying and managing GPU servers.
+Running production AI on open source means buying and managing GPU servers.
 A basic deployment needs dedicated hardware.
-Most enterprise budgets underestimate true AI TCO by 40-60%, and the infrastructure piece alone annualizes to significant sums.
-And that is before you factor in the engineering time.
+85% of organizations misestimate AI project costs by more than 10%, and the infrastructure piece alone annualizes to significant sums.
+That’s before you factor in engineering time.

 You need people.
 Not contractors you call occasionally.
 Actual staff.
-And data preparation alone eats 60-75% of total project effort in AI initiatives - the most underestimated component across the board.
+Data preparation, infrastructure, and maintenance make up the bulk of total project costs in AI initiatives.
+It is the most underestimated component across the board.

-Software engineers to maintain integrations and APIs consume about a third of someone’s time.
-MLOps specialists to handle deployment and monitoring take another fifth.
+Software engineers maintaining integrations and APIs consume about a third of someone’s time.
+MLOps specialists handling deployment and monitoring take another fifth.
 These fractional needs sound efficient until you realize most teams end up hiring full-time employees to cover what should be part-time work.
 The math doesn’t work in your favor.

 Then there’s maintenance.
 Updates, security patches, performance monitoring, compliance tracking.
 Proprietary platforms handle this.
-With open source, it’s your problem. compliance and integration maintenance alone add 20-30% to baseline budgets.
-And 65% of total software costs occur after the original deployment.
+With open source, it’s your problem.
+Compliance and integration maintenance alone add 20-30% to baseline budgets.
+And 65% of total software costs occur after the original deployment, not during it.

-I’m not saying open source is always wrong.
-It works in specific scenarios.
+I’m not saying open source is always the wrong call.
+It works in specific situations.

-High-volume production use cases that can amortize infrastructure costs across millions of requests make sense.
-If you’re processing enough API calls that token-based pricing from proprietary vendors would exceed your infrastructure costs, open source wins.
+High-volume production use cases that can spread infrastructure costs across millions of requests make sense.
+If you’re processing enough API calls that token-based pricing from proprietary vendors would exceed your infrastructure costs, open source wins on pure economics.

 Companies with existing ML teams and GPU infrastructure already have the capability gap covered.
+The marginal cost of adding another model to an existing setup is reasonable.
 You’re not starting from zero.
-The marginal cost of adding another model to your existing setup is reasonable.

 Highly regulated industries with data residency requirements sometimes have no choice.
-When your data legally cannot leave specific geographic boundaries, open source models you can deploy anywhere become necessary rather than optional.
+When your data legally can’t leave specific geographic boundaries, open source models you can deploy anywhere become necessary rather than optional.

 Custom fine-tuning for specialized domains works when you have both the data and the expertise.
 Generic models won’t cut it, and vendors with domain-specific models might not exist yet for your niche.
-Though that gap is closing fast - Gartner predicts 40% of enterprise apps will embed AI agents by end of 2026, up from under 5% in 2025.
+Though that gap is closing fast - enterprise AI agent adoption is accelerating despite high project cancellation rates.

-But here’s what I’ve seen.
-These scenarios describe maybe 10% of mid-size companies.
+I think these scenarios describe maybe 10% of mid-size companies.
 The other 90% would be better served by proprietary solutions.
+Probably more.

 Why proprietary wins for most companies

-Proprietary platforms give you something crucial: support with accountability.
+Proprietary platforms give you something genuinely important: support with accountability.
 99.9% uptime SLAs, 24/7 technical assistance, dedicated account managers.
 When your AI goes down at 2 AM, someone whose job depends on fixing it is on the call.
+That’s not a small thing.

 Open source gives you community forums.
 Maybe someone had your problem before.
 Maybe they documented the solution.
 Maybe that documentation is current.
 These are all maybes your business can’t afford when AI is in your critical path.

 Security and compliance work differently too.
 Proprietary vendors provide certifications like ISO 27001 and SOC 2 that your compliance team can check off their list.
 Reputable vendors are increasingly aligning to NIST AI RMF, HIPAA, and ISO/IEC 42001.
-Open source means your team owns security patching, vulnerability management, and compliance documentation.
+With open source, your team owns security patching, vulnerability management, and compliance documentation.
 All of it.

-The open source vs proprietary llm choice often comes down to this: do you want to spend your limited technical resources building AI infrastructure, or building AI applications that differentiate your business?
+The open source vs proprietary LLM choice often comes down to this: do you want to spend your limited technical resources building AI infrastructure, or building AI applications that actually differentiate your business?

 Common decision traps